SomeRanDev/reflaxe/README.md

 &nbsp;

 ## Compiler Init Code Sample
 Reflaxe projects also require an initialization macro call to setup the various properties for your target.
-While you can add this "Start" function to your `BaseCompiler` class, the standard for Reflaxe projects is to have this code in a separate class:
+While you can add this "Start" function to your compiler class, the standard for Reflaxe projects is to have this code in a separate class:

 ```haxe
 class MyLangCompilerInit {